ethereum/EIPs/SIPS/sip-41.md

 ## Specification

 We will deploy a 3/5 multisig and transition contract ownership to this contract from the existing EOA.
+The actual contract is 4/6 but one of the accounts is a hot wallet so we should assume 3/5 is the practical threshold.

 ## Rationale